Financial Statement Audit: Tips & Insights on Tackling Your ...

 As we said, the United States will be codifying significant ESG reporting requirements very soon.
 However, if you're a public company, the SEC already requires disclosures on all information in your quarterly and annual reports that might be material to investors.
 Thus, building on that notion, the transitive property teaches us:

 - If ESG disclosures are important to your investors, and;

 - Investors are important to you, then;

 - ESG disclosures should be important to you.

 Put another way, whether or not you have to provide ESG-focused metrics and information, you should want to.
-Public or private, your customers are likely to demand ESG information and, if you happen to do business in foreign territories, there's a pretty good chance those foreign governments or regulatory bodies do mandate – or at least recommend – ESG reporting in some form, including:
+Public or private, your customers are likely to demand ESG information and, if you happen to do business in foreign territories, there's a pretty good chance those foreign governments or regulatory bodies do mandate – or at least recommend – ESG/sustainability reporting in some form, including:

 - Global Reporting Initiative (GRI)